bmralph87/shop-shop/README.md

 ## Objective
 - Create an ecommerce shopping app that allows users to select and purchase products

+## Description/Usage:
+Shop Shop is an ecommerce shopping app that allows a user to signup/login, browse a variety of products, add said product(s) to cart while also having the capability to remove item(s) from cart and checkout using Stripe functionality.

+## Approach
+MERN Stack refactored with Redux

+## Final Statements/ Conclusion
+- Successfully installed Reduxjs/toolkit and React-Redux
+- Refactored previous React based code by adding a store directory and modifying the components by importing useDispatch and useSelector
+- Employed Heroku console to solve deployment errors

 #### My repo can be found [Here](https://github.com/bmralph87/shop-shop)